starknet-edu/starknetbook/primer/README.md

 python main.py
 ```

 The Bitcoin nodes themselves listen for and [validate](./bitcoin/block_verifcation) blocks of transactions that are broadcast to the network by the miner of that block.
 They form a data structure called a Merkle Tree to obtain a root hash corresponding to all the transactions (and their order) in that block.
-If one tx changes by even a single bit the merkle root will be completely different.
+If one tx changes by even a single bit the Merkle root will be completely different.

 ```bash
 # block verification example